container-job-runner/fedora-sc-builder/README.md

-# stack-fedora-basic
+# fedora-sc-builder
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/gitbucket/gitbucket/blob/master/LICENSE)

-A cjr stack based on Fedora and dnf.
+A cjr stack for scientific computing based on Fedora and dnf.
+This stack is used to build images for the fedora-sc stack.
+It can also be used as a highly customizable standalone stack.

 ## Description